VecTorry/ug-thesis/README.md

 3) [DONE] System will log individual detected poses for 1 frame every second, then output the full list of all the poses into what ever is compatible for analyzation.

-4) [IN PROGRESS] The log will be analyzed by another AI or a simple function, which would be included in the report if a user has had a bad or good posture, and will provide recommendations for improvement.
+4) [IN PROGRESS] The log will be analyzed by another AI or a simple if-else function, which would be included in the report if a user has had a bad or good posture, and will provide recommendations for improvement.

 5) [IN PROGRESS] Deploy the system to be accessible through the use of internet instead of a local host with a local port.